 In today’s day and age, providing a great experience to consumers is as important as your product or service.
 Packaging and presentation play a major role in determining success of a product.

 Same goes with your content.
-Its readability, look and feel, and user experience matters more than ever.
+Its readability, information architecture, and user experience matters more than ever.
 In addition, it has to render well on the most commonly used devices like smartphones, tablets and desktops.

 So your content strategy must also include how your plan for the UX that encloses your content and deliver the best reading experience.
 Here are some things to think about: